Mental Health Facilities Ironton, OH

 Kings Daughters Medical Center - 5.3 miles from Ironton, OH

 Kings Daughters Medical Center is a mental health clinic in Ashland, KY, located at 2201 Lexington Avenue, 41101 zip code area.
 Kings Daughters Medical Center provides hospital inpatient treatment.
-Kings Daughters Medical Center offers behavior modification, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Kings Daughters Medical Center also supports patients with eating disorders, people with HIV or AIDS and seniors or older adults.
-Additional services offered at Kings Daughters Medical Center include suicide prevention services, psychosocial rehabilitation services and case management.
+Kings Daughters Medical Center offers couples/family therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Kings Daughters Medical Center also supports clients referred from the court/judicial system, LGBT and people with Alzheimer's or dementia.
+Additional services offered at Kings Daughters Medical Center include suicide prevention services, case management and psychosocial rehabilitation services.

 Learn More